datakaveri/tgdex-developer-docs/docs/Delegate/delegate.md

 ---

 # Introduction
-The IUDX Auth Auth-Delegate APIs allow assigned delegates to manage policies and delegations on behalf of the providers who have assigned them.
+The ADeX Auth Auth-Delegate APIs allow assigned delegates to manage policies and delegations on behalf of the providers who have assigned them.
 Auth-Delegates may perform these operations using the [Publisher Panel](https://publisher.iudx.org.in).

 ## Registration
 A new delegate can register with an account when prompted to login at the [Publisher Panel](https://publisher.iudx.org.in).
 Go to [Registration](../registration.md) for instructions on registering.